i-am-grub/MultiGP_Toolkit/README.md

 # MultiGP Toolkit for RotorHazard

-> WARNING: This plugin is compatiable with [RotorHazard v4.0.0-beta.5](https://github.com/RotorHazard/RotorHazard/releases/tag/v4.0.0-beta.5) and newer

 This is a plugin developed for the RotorHazard timing system.
 It allows for the ability to pull and push data through the MultiGP API to assist with event management.

 ## Requirements

 - RotorHazard v4.0+ is required to run the plugin
-- You will need your MultiGP Chapter's API key and your user login credentials.
+- You will need your MultiGP Chapter's API key
 - An internet connection when pushing or pulling data from MultiGP

 > NOTE: An internet connection is not required for running the event, unless the automatic tools are being used

 ## Installation

-1. To install, clone or copy this repository's folder into RotorHazard's plugin directory `/src/server/plugins`, and (re)start the server.
+To install, download `MultiGP_Toolkit.zip` from the [Releases](https://github.com/i-am-grub/MultiGP_Toolkit/releases) page.
+Extract the `MultiGP_Toolkit` folder and copy it into RotorHazard's plugin directory `/src/server/plugins`.
+Restart the server.

-    - If installation is successful, the RotorHazard log will contain the message `Loaded plugin module MultiGP_Toolkit` at startup.
+> If installation is successful, the RotorHazard log will contain the message `Loaded plugin module MultiGP_Toolkit` at startup.

-2. The plugin should be visable under the Settings tab after rebooting.
+The plugin should be visable under the Settings tab after rebooting.

 ---